Create a Website Account - Manage notification subscriptions, save form progress and more.

 Properties along these streams range from residential, commercial to industrial, each of which have been severely damaged by the floods of 1913 and 1964.
 Although large floods have occurred as recent as the July and September 2003 events, studies indicate that larger floods are possible.

 Your property may be high enough that it was not flooded recently.
 However, it can still be flooded in the future because the next flood could be worse.
 If you are in the floodplain, the odds are that someday your property will be damaged.

 White River begins to overflow its banks at approximately 10 ft.

-The levee that runs along the east bank of the White River from the entrance to Edgewater Park north to the Truman Bridge was built sometime between 1940 and 1949 with city funds.
-The elevation of the levee is 842 ft..
+The levee that runs along the east bank of the White River from the entrance to Edgewater Park north to the Truman Bridge was recently re-built using city and federal funds.
+The new levee was completed in 2016, with certification effective March 15, 2019.
+The elevation of the levee is 842 ft.